 Vidyard can integrate and share data with several marketing automation (MAP) and CRM platforms like Salesforce, HubSpot, Marketo, Pardot and Oracle Eloqua.

-The folder where you choose to set up these integrations in your Vidyard account determines which videos you capture video data and viewer identities for in your MAP or CRM.
+The folder where you choose to set up these integrations in your Vidyard account determines which videos you capture video data for in your MAP or CRM.

 Based on how you choose to organize your videos (by team, purpose, audience or use case), you may want to set up an integration in a particular folder or branch of folders.
 Alternatively, you might set up the integration in the top-level parent folder to apply to all videos in the account.